Villa Park

 Is Villa Park a real city?

-Yes — fully incorporated since January 11, 1962, with its own five-member City Council.
+Yes.
+Fully incorporated since 1962, with its own five-member City Council, City Hall, and governance structure.
 It is not unincorporated county land.
-It has its own City Hall and governance structure.

 What does housing cost in Villa Park?